xiaossr/quotebot/README.md

 Copy `main.py` from this github into the one on your project.
 Additionally, paste `requirements.txt` exactly into the file with the same name.
 Add a file called `quotes.txt` and put all of your quotes, each on a **new line**, into the quotes file.

 Alternatively, make a txti.es (or a txto.onrender.com, which has greater support for chinese and similar characters) file, put each of your quotes on a new line, and save it.
 Replace link displayed in `main.py`.
 This will allow you to print new lines in different quotes.
+Note that you may need to adjust some of the code if you **do not** use txto.onrender.com for your quotes.

 Click deploy.
 The function should successfully deploy within a minute.